 You can find the Stages of your company’s Demandbase implementation listed on the Account Journey Builder page.
 On this page a Demandbase Admin can customize the Journey Stages.

-Access the Account Journey Builder from the left navigation bar, at Settings > Journey > Account Journey Builder.
+To access the Account Journey Builder, from the left navigation bar, go to Settings > Journey > Account Journey Builder.

 How Journey Stages Are Defined

 - Stage Criteria: Each Stage is defined by configuration of Selector criteria in the Account Journey Builder.
 For example, you might want a Re-Engaging Lost Accounts Stage that’s configured as follows:

 - Selector 1: Accounts with Any Opportunity, Stage = closed lost